District / Region Level Service

 District Level Service Positions

-A number of officers and committee chairpersons are elected at the DSC meeting to carry out business.
-District Service Committee Officers are responsible for administering the general business of the district.
+A number of officers and subcommittee chairpersons are elected at the DSC meeting to carry out business.
+District Service Committee Officers are entrusted with the responsibility of administering the general business of the district.
 Great care should be taken in selecting the people who serve in the capacity of Chairperson, Vice Chairperson, Secretary, and Treasurer.
-The DSC officers should have at least one year clean and sober time, significant District Service Committee background, and a working knowledge of the Steps, Traditions, and Concepts.
-The suggested length of term is one year.
-Our trusted servants should demonstrate the ability to serve as an example to others.
+Our leaders are but trusted servants, they do not govern, and should demonstrate the ability to serve as an example to others.

 Group Service Representative (GSR)